 Reaching Australia’s only island state is part of the adventure.

-Melbourne is the closest mainland city to Tasmania, and has the most frequent and shortest flights (about 1hr) to Tasmanian destinations.
-Airlines operating direct flights between Melbourne and Tasmania are Qantas, Virgin Australia and Jetstar, and smaller airlines including Rex Airlines, Sharp Airlines and King Island Airlines.
+Melbourne is the closest Australian mainland city to Tasmania and has the most frequent and shortest flights (about 1hr) to Tasmanian destinations.
+Airlines operating direct flights from Melbourne to Hobart and Launceston are Qantas, Virgin Australia and Jetstar.

 Taxis and ride-share services such as Uber are available in Hobart, Launceston, Devonport and Burnie.